openintegrationhub/openintegrationhub/services/resource-coordinator/README.md

 # Resource Coordinator
 Orchestrates the flow's lifecycle.
 It creates queues in RabbitMQ and deploys Docker containers for each flow node on flow creation and cleans up on flow deletion.

+## How it works
+The application works in a loop.
+During each loop iteration it makes sure, that all nodes for each flow have been deployed and asserts RabbitMQ queues and RabbitMQ user for each node.
+If a flow has been deleted, the application removes the corresponding containers and RabbitMQ queues and RabbitMQ user.

+### Handling flow updates
+If a container is running an outdated version of node, it will be redeployed.

 ## Prerequisites
 - Kubernetes cluster with enabled RBAC.
 - RabbitMQ with enabled [Management plugin](https://www.rabbitmq.com/management.html).